bitnami/containers/bitnami/aspnet-core/README.md

-# Bitnami package for ASP.NET Core
+# Bitnami Secure Image for ASP.NET Core

 ## What is ASP.NET Core?